earth1987/Portfolio/README.md

 **[Topic modelling for survey feedback](https://github.com/earth1987/feedback-topic-modelling)**

-The goal of this project was to demonstrate topic analyses on survey feedback using Apache Spark.
-Topic analysis is conducted using Latent Dirichlet Allocation (LDA).
+Topic modelling on text feedback is demonstrated using Latent Dirichlet Allocation and implemented in Apache Spark via PySpark.

 ## Statistical inference